soleilyasmina/gaia/README.md

 This script can be run as a test, by answering "Yes" to the test option.
 If selected, __Feedback__ will send you a sample feedback e-mail from the first student on your project tracker.

+### Progress

+__Progress__ is a script that reads the course tracker to create a progress tracking sheet with expectations, completions, and attendances for each student.

+To use this script, run `npm start` and select `progress`.

+### Puppetmaster

+__Puppetmaster__ is a script that reads the progress tracker created above and creates links to send the feedback form to each student.

+To use this script, run `npm start` and select `puppetmaster`.

+### Exchange

+__Exchange__ is a script that reads through the curriculum roadmap and lets you know what repos need to be updated/forked/are ready.

+To use this script, run `npm start` and select `exchange`.

 ### Update

 __Update__ will ask you for your new cohort name, new course tracker spreadsheet id, and new curriculum roadmap to keep you moving between cohorts.